domainaware/parsedmarc/docs/index.rst

    :align: center
    :target: _static/screenshots/dmarc-summary-charts.png

-``pasedmarc`` is a Python module and CLI utility for parsing DMARC reports.
+``parsedmarc`` is a Python module and CLI utility for parsing DMARC reports.

 Features
 ========